nightscout/nightscout.github.io/docs/update/update.md

 ## Azure Users

-It is recommended that you [create a new Nightscout site with Heroku](../../nightscout/new_user/).
+As of 0.12, Nightscout no longer readily supports the free Azure platform.
+It is recommended that you [create a new site with Heroku](../../nightscout/new_user/).

 </br>